hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 **Experimental Results:**

 The transitions happen at around 1.7-1.9 times the theoretical threshold which is consistent with our naive estimate.
 The curves get steeper for larger n as expected.
-K₄ detection is O(n⁴) so I could only test up to n = 100 before my laptop started making concerning noises.
+K₄ detection is O(n⁴) so I could only test up to n = 100.

 ---